+Same filter length for blocks of the same size by the proposed method.

 CE5-2.4 Parallel deblocking filter JVET-O0091

 This test would study the CE5-2.3 + chroma deblocking changes as in JVET-N0463.

 If the distance of Q side is smaller than or equal to 2, filter length is set equal to 0